Pennsylvania Route 309: Philadelphia and Montgomery counties

 PA 309 continues north on Bethlehem Pike, a four-lane divided highway with a Jersey barrier and several intersections controlled by jughandles.
 The route comes to a junction with PA 63, at which point it enters Horsham Township.
 There, the road narrows to four lanes and passes between two shopping centers, crossing into Montgomery Township and heading into the North Penn Valley region.
 The route bends to the northwest and continues through commercial areas, running to the west of a quarry past the Hartman Road intersection.
 PA 309 passes more businesses as it continues along the four-lane divided highway and comes to an interchange with the US 202 parkway consisting of a ramp from northbound PA 309 to northbound US 202 and a two-way quadrant ramp on the northwest side of the interchange providing all other movements; PA 309 also crosses under the US 202 Parkway Trail that follows US 202.
 The road intersects US 202 Bus.
-(Dekalb Pike) and Upper State Road in the community of Montgomery Square.
+(Dekalb Pike) and Upper State Road in Montgomery Square.
 At this point, US 202 Bus. becomes concurrent with PA 309 and the road passes between the Montgomery Mall to the west and the Airport Square shopping center to the east.
-The two routes head north past more businesses and become a five-lane road with a center left-turn lane past the North Wales Road intersection.
-PA 309/US 202 Bus. turns into a four-lane divided highway again and continues into the community of Montgomeryville.
+The two routes head north past more businesses five-lane road with a center left-turn lane past the North Wales Road intersection.
+PA 309/US 202 Bus. turns into a four-lane divided highway again and continues into Montgomeryville.
 Here, the roadway comes to the Five Points intersection, where PA 463 crosses PA 309/US 202 Bus. and US 202 Bus. splits from PA 309 by heading northeast onto Doylestown Road.

 Past this intersection, the route transitions into a five-lane road with a center left-turn lane and runs north past more businesses with some wooded residential development, bending northwest.
-The road enters Hatfield Township and reaches the community of Colmar, where it intersects Broad Street and crosses SEPTA's Lansdale/Doylestown Line at-grade to the west of Colmar station.
-PA 309 continues past commercial development, crossing the West Branch Neshaminy Creek and passing through the community of Trewigtown.
-The route becomes a four-lane divided highway and comes to an intersection with Line Lexington Road/County Line Road in the community of Line Lexington, at which point it turns northwest and forms the border between Hatfield Township in Montgomery County to the southwest and New Britain Township in Bucks County to the northeast.
+The road enters Hatfield Township and reaches Colmar, where it intersects Broad Street and crosses SEPTA's Lansdale/Doylestown Line at-grade to the west of Colmar station.
+PA 309 continues past commercial development, crossing the West Branch Neshaminy Creek and passing through Trewigtown.
+The route becomes a four-lane divided highway and comes to an intersection with Line Lexington Road/County Line Road in Line Lexington, at which point it turns northwest and forms the border between Hatfield Township in Montgomery County to the southwest and New Britain Township in Bucks County to the northeast.
 After the Hilltown Pike junction, the road runs along the border between Hatfield Township, Montgomery County, to the southwest and Hilltown Township, Bucks County, to the northeast and heads northwest through commercial development and some fields as a five-lane road with a center left-turn lane.
-In the community of Unionville, the route intersects Unionville Pike, which heads southwest toward the borough of Hatfield.
+In Unionville, the route intersects Unionville Pike, which heads southwest toward Hatfield.